-Depart Tinamba 1.50pm - Arrive Maffra 2.40pm (8kms / 45-55 min. approx.):
+Depart Tinamba 10.30am - Arrive Maffra 11.20am (8kms / 45-55 min. approx.):

-As you get closer to Maffra, following the crossing of Serpentine Creek, you'll find the remains of an old railway trestle bridge, which makes a good photographic subject.
+Returning the 200 or so metres to the Tinamba trail head at the Tinamba CFA building, continue easterly.
+As you get closer to Maffra, you'll find the remains of an old railway trestle bridge, which makes a good photographic subject.
 Next you'll meet Traralgon-Maffra Rd (C105) and cross to the North side where you'll quickly enter a short section called The Billabong Trail; so named because of the billabong there.
 But just prior to the billabong, you'll see an ancient giant gum tree which towers above the surrounding vegetation.
 You'll also notice that this short section of the trail is very lush; almost tropical in its appearance.
 After leaving the Billabong Trail, you'll across the Macalister River on Maffra's West boundary.
-Before going into town, turn left here and proceed along River St. to the Maffra Wetlands Reserve, where native birds abound.
-Alternatively, if you'd like afternoon tea now, continue along Johnson St. into Maffra's town centre.
-Some suggestions are Coffee House 138, Café L'Attitude and Maffra Community Sports Club.
-If it's a quick take away you'd prefer then Maffra Hot Bake Bakery, Maffra Bakery, Red Rose Take Away, Maffra Fish & Chips, Mr. Pizza and Richo's Pizza and Chicken all make a great a choice.
+Before lunch, there is time to turn left here, and continue along River St. to the Maffra Wetlands Reserve where native birds abound.

+To find your way into Maffra's town centre for lunch, return to Johnson St. along River St. (the way you came).
+You'll find yourself back at the Now turn left (heading away from the river) and continue Macalister Hotel, and this is the first opportunity for lunch.
+However, a little further along Johnson St. and into Maffra's CBD, you'll find several more exciting lunch options, such as Coffee House 138, Café L'Attitude and Maffra Community Sports Club.
+Or if it's a quick take away you'd prefer, then Maffra Hot Bake Bakery, Red Rose Take Away, Maffra Fish & Chips, Mr. Pizza and Richo's Pizza and Chicken all make a great a choice.
+There is also Maffra Bakery in Foster St, which is the home of the original Maffra Pie.